Pedro Almodovar’s stress-lifting playlist before “Los Amantes Pasajeros” takes off!

 Photo by Jerod Harris.

-Composer, singer and percussionist, Carlton Rara was born in France in 1975 to a Haitian mother and a French father.
+Singer and actor Carlton Rara, also known as CARL'O. was born in France in 1975 to a Haitian mother and a French father.

 - 80,000+ Global Followers